COMP122/comp122-s22/README.md

 In addition to the class-material repository, you will also need to clone a number of other repositories.
 Such repositories are associated with the MARS (MIPS Assembler and Runtime Simulator), as well as a repository for each of your deliverables (i.e., assignments).
 All of these contents are placed within a specific file hierarchy for better organization.

 This README.md file provides you with an overview of this structure, as well as, a set of tasks to perform to get ready for this semester.
-Additionally information is located within the README.md file within the adminstrative folder.
+Additionally information is located within the README.md file within the administrative folder.

 ## Contents of prepared directory structure
   1. README.md and other standard repository files